GOFIRST-Robotics/Ri3D-2025/README.md

 Our robot subsystems include:
 1) **Drivetrain:** We chose to use a mecanum drive this year for better maneuverability compared to tank drive, and our available drivetrain commands include driving a specific distance, turning to a specific angle using a NavX gyroscope, and autonomously aiming at an Apriltag target and driving within range of it.
-2) **Coral Elevator:** This subsystem controls three motors.
-One is responsisble for moving the Elevator up and down and the other two control both the angle of the End Affector and the Finger for grabbing and dropping the coral.
+2) **Coral Elevator:** This subsystem controls the Elevator and the End Effector, the systems used to manipulate Coral.
+The Elevator height, End Effector arm, and End Effector finger all have manual control options as well as five presets for different scoring modes and other functions.
+The Elevator and End Effector arm are both controlled by sparkmax motors and the End Effector finger is controlled by a servo.
 3) **Intake:** The intake subsystem is responsible for collecting Algae game elements from the floor.
 We chose to go with an intake roller powered by a NEO 550 motor, and it is actuated in and out using another NEO 550 motor heavily geared down.
 4) **Climber:** Our climber is _____TBD_______.
 We are still working on it!
 5) **Vision:** We are running a Photonvision pipeline on an Orange Pi 5 to detect Apriltags, and we can track and follow either the nearest Apriltag or an Apriltag with a specific ID.